 The north side of Bull Creek is, overall, less impressive than the south, but it still has some exceptional groves.

-The Big Tree Trail begins to your left just as you enter Rockefeller Grove.
+The Bull Creek Flats Trail North begins to your left just as you enter Rockefeller Grove.
 Although it's not included in the milage for this hike, I highly recommend taking a 0.6 mile detour and walking around the Rockefeller Loop Trail, which circles around Bull Creek Flat; huge redwoods are especially dense here and the trail is definitely a highlight of Humboldt Redwoods.
 Traffic noise from Highway 101 is sometimes audible but is not overwhelming.